matt-graham/matt-graham.github.io/slides/ad/slides.md

 ## JAX

-JAX extends the tracing logic of Autograd to allow Python code to be translated to a representation (~ computational graph) that allows transformations before translating back to Python code.
+JAX extends the tracing logic of Autograd to allow Python code to be translated to a representation that allows transformations before translating back to Python code.

 <!-- .element: class="fragment" data-fragment-index="1" -->Tracing is implemented by calling functions with abstract arguments which represent the *set* of possible values.